 In what sense?
 What would you describe as being progressive and so on about it?

-There were supposed to be quite a few culture centres; there were supposed to be four swimming pools; there were supposed to be four cinemas; however, when the plan was approved and the building process had already started, the plan started to change, because they were told they had to change it: they had to save materials – for example, pipes – they had to start building buildings closer together; they needed to build taller buildings.
+There were supposed to be quite a few culture centres, there were supposed to be four swimming pools, there were supposed to be four cinemas.
+However, when the plan was approved and the building process had already started, the plan started to change, because they were told they had to change it: they had to save materials – for example, pipes – they had to start building buildings closer together; they needed to build taller buildings.
 So if the original plan for a five-storey building, it became a nine-storey building.
 Again, they had to save so much material.
 The whole district is divided into seven parts; there were supposed to be twelve parts originally.
 They started building the first part first, then the second one, and then so on.
 Right now, I live in the second part, and there are quite a few things from the original plan that have been done in this area.
-The first part is even closer to the original plan; but then the further you go – number three, four, five, six, seven – the less of that plans is left.
+The first part is even closer to the original plan, but then the further you go – number three, four, five, six, seven – the less of that plan is left.

 Does the quality go down, then?
 And how is that expressed, if so?

 The builders rushed the buildings.
 They had to build the buildings as fast as they could, using as little material as they possibly could.
 So the quality of the building becomes worse and worse, unfortunately, and hence the heating costs in different parts of Šilainiai… the insulation is really bad in winter.
 We were doing some work in our flat this year and we noticed some holes – that there’s air coming out from outside into the flat.

 Yes (laughs).
 It should start tomorrow or the day after.

 But still, it’s a real shame that that vision that was originally there that was really great, that was really really good – got changed so many times.
 So four swimming pools – we have only one.
 We have no culture centre.
 We have no cinema.
 Because 1991 happened, and Lithuania gained its freedom – which was great, which was fantastic, for many reasons.
 However, everything stopped.

 No, it was not.